 I think they're beginning to get the message that, oh, wait a minute, I think I've been paying way too much in taxes.

-So why not why isn't the Republican leadership in both the House and Senate just embracing anything?
+So why isn't the Republican leadership in both the House and Senate just embracing anything?

-The reason the numbers are up is because uh the tax bill is something we said we would do and we did it, and people are feeling the impact of that right now.
+The reason the numbers are up is because the tax bill is something we said we would do, and we did it, and people are feeling the impact of that right now.

-The president said he's gonna put Neil Gorsuch on the court, a good conservative on the court, and he did it.
+The president said he's going to put Neil Gorsuch on the court, a good conservative on the court, and he did it.

-The president has said he's gonna make ISIS backpedal, and they're doing it.
+The president has said he's going to make ISIS backpedale, and they're doing it.

-The president said he was gonna put the embassy in Jerusalem and he's doing it.
+The president said he was going to put the embassy in Jerusalem, and he's doing it.

-How many people when you talk to him when remember when Nikki Haley said, if you don't start voting with us at the United Nations, we we're gonna remember that.
+How many people, when you talk to him, remember when Nikki Haley said, if you don't start voting with us at the United Nations, we're going to remember that.

-The American people love that because it's the respect and and and focus that there should be a places like that.
+The American people love that because it's the respect and focus that there should be at places like that.

-So that's what they appreciate about uh appreciate so much about this president.
+So that's what they appreciate so much about this president.

-And if we can do that on immigration, all that that that will be so good for his for his approval rating, but more importantly, be good for the country.
+And if we can do that on immigration, that will be so good for his approval rating, but more importantly, be good for the country.

-Both of you have been following these stories and involving the abuse of FISA, and uh we have new information today.
+Both of you have been following the stories involving the abuse of FISA, and we have new information today.

-This was put out by the Daily Caller that Bruce Orr actually hit his wife's fusion GPS payments.
+This was put out by the Daily Caller that Bruce Orr actually hid his wife's fusion GPS payments.

-Um and that in and of itself, that emission can be a crime.
+And that, in and of itself, that omission can be a crime.

 What are your thoughts on that?